 You must receive written permission to substitute or waive a course before taking an alternative course.
 You should begin by talking with your primary advisor in the semester before the course is offered.
 Then, assuming the advisor agrees that grounds for waiving or substituting the course may exist, you should proceed to consult your primary advisor.
 The semester before is the absolute latest time to start this process; in general, it is better to begin earlier.
 Students should refer to the Doctoral Advisor for the appropriate paperwork.
-Students MUST utilize the Course Substitution and/or Waiver Form found at http://www.ucdenver.edu/academics/colleges/SchoolOfEducation/CurrentStudents/Resources/all_docs/SSC_Course%20waiver%20form.pdf.
+Students MUST utilize the Course Substitution and/or Waiver Form found at https://education.ucdenver.edu/docs/librariesprovider16/student-resources/forms/ssc-course-waiver-form.pdf?sfvrsn=31a79bb8 12.